manda-lang/manda-old/README.md

 The following are secondary features, all of which are targets for version 1.

-* JIT compilation
+* JIT compilation - for fast startup, without the slowness of a regular interpreter
 * Easy embedding
-* Easy FFI
+* Easy FFI - to make it less of a headache to use existing code
-* Multi-threading
+* Fibers for asynchrony - Pain free async without having to deal with memory access issues
+* Lightweight, isolated threads - for tasks that require preemptive multi-tasking
-* Garbage collection
+* Garbage collection - To prevent hard-to-debug memory leaks

 # Why replace Python?
 Frankly, I don't feel that Python is a good enough language to be the